pysmt/pysmt/docs/getting_started.rst

 What's Next?
 ------------

-This simlpe example provides the basic ideas of how to work with pySMT.
+This simple example provides the basic ideas of how to work with pySMT.
 The best place to understand more about pySMT is the :py:mod:`pysmt.shortcuts` module.
 All the important functionalities are exported there with a simple to use interface.